Payum/Payum/UPGRADE.md

 ## 1.3.0

 * [http-client] When you update to Payum 1.3.0 the installation will fail because you need to install a client implementation.
 If you choose php-http/guzzle6-adapter everything will work exactly as before.
+* Api constructor's arguments are not optional any more.

 ## 1.2.0